 If you tried this recipe, please let me know about it in the comments below.
 I always love hearing from you!
 Don’t forget to Subscribe to This Healthy Kitchen to be among the first to get my new recipes!
 You can also FOLLOW ME on Facebook, Instagram, Pinterest, and Twitter to see more delicious food and get all the latest updates.
 Or check out my e-cookbook here.

 - ½ teaspoon sea salt

 - Preheat your oven to 350 degrees and line a large baking sheet with parchment paper.

-- Use a large cookie scoop and press the mixture into the scoop before releasing onto your tray.
+- Use a medium cookie scoop and press the mixture into the scoop before releasing onto your tray.
 You want to press them into the scoop to ensure there are no gaps and prevent them from breaking apart.
-Repeat with remaining batter, you should get about 15 large cookies.
+Repeat with remaining batter, you should get about 14 cookies.